KirollosMedhat/graphkit-cpp/README.md

 - Export to Graphviz `.dot` format for visualization
 - More algorithms (BFS, DFS, MST, etc.) planned

-## Why
-This project is part of my transition from support engineering into software engineering — a hands-on way to build and deeply understand core data structures and graph algorithms in C++.

 ## Usage
 \`\`\`cpp
 graph g;